WordPress/wordpress-playground/packages/docs/site/docs/blueprints/tutorial/03-build-your-first-blueprint.md

 The Hello Dolly plugin is now installed and activated.

-Like the `themeZipFile`, the `pluginData` defines a reference to an external file required for the step.
+Like the `themeData`, the `pluginData` defines a reference to an external file required for the step.
 The example uses the `wordpress.org/plugins` resource to install the plugin with the matching `slug` from the WordPress plugin directory.

 ## 5. Install a custom plugin